syntasso/workshop/enhancing-a-promise/README.md

 EOF
 ```

-Now we can build this image with a custom tag:

-_(to run this command, make sure you are within the `request-pipeline-image` directory)_
+Now test the pipeline by doing a Docker build and run. _Check that, per the step above, you are still in the `request-pipeline-image` directory._

 ```bash
 docker build . --tag kratix-workshop/postgres-request-pipeline:dev
 docker run -v ${PWD}/input:/input -v ${PWD}/output:/output kratix-workshop/postgres-request-pipeline:dev
 ```

-And finally, we can validate the `output/output.yaml` file holds the manifest including all customised values.
+Now you can validate the `output/output.yaml` file.

+It should be the base manifest with all the custom values inserted.
 It should look like the example below.

-If your output is different, go back and check the files we touched.
-Repeat this process until you're satisfied with the output.
+If your output is different, go back and check the steps from above and the files in the directory.
+Repeat this process until you're output matches the output below.

 <details>
-    <summary>Expected output.yaml</summary>
+    <summary>👀&nbsp;&nbsp;Click here to view an example of expected output YAML</summary>

 ```yaml
 apiVersion: "acid.zalan.do/v1"